-These General Rules govern ALL IM sports in addition to the IM modifications specific to each sport.
-The following rules and procedures are intended to promote safe, fair and enjoyable competition among intramural participants.
-Any of these rules are subject to change at the discretion of the Intramural staff.
-The Recreational Sports Director reserves the right to issue any new rules or regulations that are deemed essential to the success of the program.
+These General Rules govern ALL IM SPORTS in addition to the IM Rules Modifications specific to each sport.
+The following rules are intended to promote safe, fair and enjoyable competition among intramural participants.
+The Intramural Staff reserve the right to issue any new rules or regulations that are deemed essential to the success of the program.

 PARTICIPANTS MUST BE: full-time undergraduate students, registered graduate students, or faculty & staff members of Penn State University at University Park to be eligible for any IM sport.
 An individual who uses an assumed name, or plays under the name of another person, forfeits their right to participate further in the intramural program.